t-regx/t-regx.github.io/docs/match-first.md

 pattern('[0-9]+')->match("I'm 19 years old")->first();
 ```

 If a match is not found in a subject, `SubjectNotMatchedException` is thrown.
-This is done to relieve you of
+This is done to relieve you from the
 [**brain strain**](overview.md#brain-strain).
 It's much easier to develop an application and *just assume* that this
 method **has** to return a value and go on.
-No more bothering  with empty arrays or possible `null`/`false` hiding somewhere.
+No more bothers  about empty arrays or a possible `null`/`false` hiding somewhere.

-If you would like to control what should be done if the subject isn't matched by your pattern though,
+If you would like to control what should be done if the subject isn't matched with your pattern though;
 you can do it **explicitly** with [`forFirst()`](#forfirst).

 ## Use `first()` with callback

 You can call an anonymous function for the first matched occurrence.
-In this example we'll print the matched text to the
+In this example, we'll print the matched text to the
 standard output.

 ```php